XpressAI/xai-pycaret/README.md

 # Xircuits PyCaret Components Library

+## Requirements

+PyCaret is tested and supported on the following 64-bit systems:
+- Python 3.6 – 3.8
+- Python 3.9 for Ubuntu only
+- Ubuntu 16.04 or later
+- Windows 7 or later

+Ensure you have the right Python version before installing.

+---

 This library consists of PyCaret components that allow to implements of the different AutoML tasks in Xircuits: